TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...
-* Define and identify: **interpreter, prompt, string, integer, float, value, errors, console**
+* Define and identify: **interpreter, prompt, string, integer, float, value, errors, console, expression**
 * Use the Python interpreter to evaluate simple math expressions
 * Distinguish between an integer, float, and string